CS-433/cs-433-project-2-rainbow-triangle/README.md

 If you want to download the preprocessed tweets then download them from [this Drive link](https://drive.google.com/drive/folders/16izsD7W0SG3AF094cW0JpcfnPFRF1aXY?usp=sharing) and save them into the top level [`preprocessed_data/`](https://github.com/mapaaa/ml-project2/tree/master/preprocessed_data) folder.
+**Total required space**: 365 MB
 So you should have something like this:
 ```
 ├── preprocessed_data
 │   ├── baseline